quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC packet:

-: A complete processable payload with a packet type, encryption level and packet number.
+: A complete processable unit of QUIC consisting of a header, payload, and authentication tag.
 Multiple QUIC packets can be encapsulated in a single UDP datagram.

 Endpoint: